gillesbertaux/portfolio/_posts/2015-05-09-chief-culture-officer.markdown

 ---
 layout: post
 title: "Startup HR: Chief Culture Officer"
 description: Here’s what could be a job offer for a Chief Culture Officer.
 His job would be to help the CEO maintaining and coordinating the culture attributes of a company.
 date: 2015-05-09
 permalink: /blog/:title/
+lang: en
+status: ok
 ---

 Here’s an idea I had the other day after watching [“Hiring and Culture”](http://startupclass.samaltman.com/) from the startup class series.
 Here’s what could be a job offer for a Chief Culture Officer.
 His job would be to help the CEO maintain and coordinate the culture attributes of a company.
 Such position would probably be relevant only after reaching a certain size and maturity.